Ranked #1 Children's Hospital by U.S. News & World Report

 What's the best way to prevent recurrence?

 Dr. Baum: We prescribe individualized treatment plans for all our patients, including high fluid intake and a no added salt diet.
-Medications may be prescribed to help dissolve the stones or prevent new ones.
-After a child has his first stone and we've completed our initial evaluation, we like to see him twice a year.
-We check to see how he's drinking, monitor his symptoms and do follow-up urine and blood tests.
-We assess for development of new stones by follow-up ultrasound.
+Medications may be prescribed to help help prevent crystals from forming in the urine and to help substances dissolve in the urine.
+After a child has his first stone and we complete our initial evaluation, we like to see the child twice a year.
+We check to see how much fluid the child is drinking compared to our set goals, monitor symptoms and do follow-up urine and blood tests.
+We assess for development of new stones by follow-up ultrasound or, where indicated, low dose non-contrast CT.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”